-I generally stay away from personal posts, but I thought I would make an objective, factual, post from a personal experience out of which I have learnt a lot in the last few months, and still am learning every single day.
+I generally stay away from personal posts.
+But, I thought I would make an objective post from a personal experience out of which I have learnt a lot in the last few months, and still am learning every single day.

 Before you read on, dear reader, I have a request: After reading this, please don’t have sympathy for me; I shall rather be very happy if you take this as a lesson to make yourself more aware about your surroundings and the issues affecting the people around you.
 I don’t need your sympathy; the world needs more of your awareness.